CLARIAH/HDNG/README.md

 ## Script overview

-**1. transform HDNG from separate files into long format.R** transforms the HDNG v2 into long format.\n **2. transform HDNG_long to HDNG+HED.R** adds information from the HED to the HDNG.
+**1. transform HDNG from separate files into long format.R** transforms the HDNG v2 into long format.

+**2. transform HDNG_long to HDNG+HED.R** adds information from the HED to the HDNG.

 **3. provincietotalen.R** puts the provincial and national aggregates from the HED into long format.

 **4. add missings and provincietotalen to HDNG+.R** adds provincial and national aggregates from the HED.

 **5. filter existing municipalities.R** removes entries for non-existing municipalities at the moment of measurements, unless data is available for that municipality